Coespeletia Palustris Facts

 - Genus: Coespeletia

 Coespeletia Palustris Distribution, Habitat, and Ecology

-Also of note, its habitat consists of several areas of marshy paramo, which marks the region that lies above the continuous forest line, yet also below the permanent snow line.
+Also of note, its only known natural habitat further distinguishes it from most other known related species.
+That holds true due to the fact that this remains much more rugged and inhospitable than the native habitats of most related flora.
+That’s because its habitat consists of several areas of marshy paramo.
+This marks the region that lies above the continuous forest line, yet also below the permanent snow line.